 The root of this problem lies in the syntax of Mandarin noun phrases: they are uniformly head-final; all complements and modifiers are marked overtly with de.
 Consequently, sequences of nouns, whether interleaved with de or not, are common in Mandarin: they appear in compound (7a) and possessive structures (7b).
-They also appear when a noun appears with a subordinate clause that contains an object, regardless of whether the clause is a complement (7c) or relative clause (7d).
+They also appear when a noun has a subordinate clause that contains an object, regardless of whether the clause is a complement (7c) or relative clause (7d).

 In fact, subject relative clauses, which correlate with noun sequences (7d), are reported to occur more frequently than object relative clauses (Hsiao & Gibson 2003; Vasishth et al. 2013).

-- (7) Mandarin noun sequences (NPs in sequences marked with square brackets) - a.
-[NP daxue] [NP xiaozhang] [NP bangongshi] university president office 'office of the university president' - b.
-[NP kexuejia] (de) [NP shiyan] scientist DE experiment '(the) scientist's experiment' - c. [buzhang zebei [NP faguan]] de [NP xiaoxi] minister rebuke judge DE news 'the news that the minister rebuked the judge' - d. [zebei [NP faguan]] de [NP buzhang] rebuke judge DE minister 'the minister who rebuked the judge'
+- (7) Mandarin noun sequences (nouns in sequences bolded) - a. dàxué xiàozhǎng bàngōngshì university president office 'office of the university president' - b. kēxuéjiā (de) shíyàn scientist DE experiment '(the) scientist's experiment' - c. bùzhăng zébèi făguān de xiāoxi minister rebuke judge DE news 'the news that the minister rebuked the judge' - d. zébèi făguān de bùzhăng rebuke judge DE minister 'the minister who rebuked the judge'